-The National Justice Agency List, 1980: "Other" Justice Agencies Subfile data are available from the ICPSR in two formats: a card-image file and an OSIRIS dataset.
+The National Justice Agency List, 1980: Local Adult Correctional Facilities Subfile data are available from the ICPSR in two formats: a card-image file and an OSIRIS dataset.
 The card-image file contains several decks per case in a format based on 80 column punched cards.
-The data are sorted by agency with all decks for a case together in ascending order.
+The data are sorted by agency with all decks for a case grouped together in ascending order.